-Step 4.
-The survey responses were analysed to estimate the relationship of the variables within the analytical model using the STATA software.
+Step 4- the survey responses were analysed to estimate the relationship of the variables within the analytical model using the STATA software.
 We created composite variables using a weighted average method with the indicators in our survey.
 As determined by existing literature, equal weights are assigned to each indicator.
-Our statistical method focused on the causal inferences among variables to address RQ1 and RQ2.
+Our statistical method focused on the causal inferences among variables to address the RQ1 and RQ2.
 We use regression analysis to distinguish actual causality from spurious correlations.
-In that fashion, the results are based on a 'theory-driven' model because there is a relationship among the variables under examination (Herbert, 1977).
-There is relatively limited literature where causalities between CE and sustainability are not greatly explored because it is an emerging concept in the academic debate.
+In that fashion, the results are based on a 'theory-driven' model since there is a relationship among the variables under examination (Herbert, 1977).
+There is relatively limited literature where the causalities between circular economy and sustainability are not greatly explored, since it is an emerging concept in the academic debate.
 Therefore, we also employ the 'reverse' regressions, where the previous dependent variables are now independent and vice versa.
-Such reverse regression also indicates if there is a bidirectional relationship between the constructs of the CE and sustainability.
-For robustness, the weighted least squares (WLS) estimator is applied to deal with possible heteroscedasticity and multicollinearity issues in the data.
-Although ordinary least squares (OLS) is generally robust, it can produce high standard errors when the homogeneity of variance assumption is violated.
-WLS is a generalisation of

-OLS and includes an option for weighting variables with its variance to reduce the effects of heteroscedasticity.
-This produces standard errors of the coefficients that are smaller for WLS compared with OLS.
+Such reverse regression also indicates if there is a bi-directional relationship between the constructs of the circular economy and sustainability.
+For robustness, the WLS estimator is applied to deal with possible heteroscedasticity and multicollinearity issues in the data.
+Although OLS is generally robust, it can produce high standard errors when the homogeneity of variance assumption is violated.
+Weighted least squares (WLS) is a generalisation of OLS and includes an option for weighting variables with its variance to reduce the effects of heteroscedasticity.
+This produces standard errors of the coefficients that are smaller for WLS compared to OLS.
 In this paper, we provide both methods and their results for robustness and comparison.
-However, we run analysis in stages due to the way the three sustainability variables and the CE variables are constructed.
-We used the Breusch-Pagan and variance inflation factor tests to detect heteroscedasticity and multicollinearity.
+However, we run analyses in stages due to the way the three sustainability variables and the CE variables are constructed.
+We used the Breusch-Pagan and VIF tests to detect heteroscedasticity and multi-collinearity.

-Step 5.
-We applied the content analysis of the qualitative data gathered from the interviewer-administered survey to address RQ3.
+Step 5- We applied the content analysis of the qualitative data gathered from the intervieweradministered survey to address the RQ3.
 Our content analysis is an effective method to decipher patterns and deeper meaning to the survey responses (Cho & Lee, 2014) and helped deriving strategies, resources and action plan for adopting CE.
-The indicators/codes in Table 2 are used to code and analyse the qualitative data gathered from our survey instrument.
-A four-stage coding method (decontextualisation, re-contextualisation, categorisation and compilation) to perform the latent analysis of the text data was applied (Bengtsson, 2016).
-We captured the underlying meanings of the text data using our latent analysis as oppose to the manifest analysis of the content in which the researcher only presents what is most visible and apparent.
-The latent analysis helped us to develop themes in order to recommend strategy, resources and action plan.
+The indicators/codes in Table 2 is used to code and analyse the qualitative data gathered from our survey instrument.
+A four-stage coding method (de-contextualisation, re-contextualisation, categorisation, and compilation) to perform the latent analysis of the text data was applied (Bengtsson, 2016).
+We captured the underlying meanings of the text data using our latent analysis as opposed to the manifest analysis of the content, in which the researcher only presents what is most visible and apparent.
+The latent analysis helped us to develop themes in order to recommend a strategy, resources and an action plan.
 We used the NVivo software for our content analysis of our text data.